Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Conclusion

 \section{Conclusion}

-The work introduced a framework for incorporating compiler effects throughout the research process for Edge-Cloud systems relying on NNs.
-Empirical analysis demonstrated that optimizations can completely invalidate performance expectations by systematically analyzing compiler behavior across heterogeneous platforms.
-The introduced Batch Scaling Resilience metric quantifies a compiler's ability to mitigate performance friction as batch size increases.
+We presented a methodology that complements ongoing compiler advances by providing a measurement-driven baseline for ML researchers while compiler support continues to evolve.
+The contribution is methodological and empirical: it quantifies how compilation can overturn pre-compilation performance expectations and provides metrics to diagnose scaling behavior.
+The BSR metric quantifies a compiler's ability to mitigate performance friction as batch size increases.
 Block-level experimentation confirmed that simple compositions with widely supported operations provide significant advantages in resource-constrained environments, as compilers effectively leverage repeated patterns for disproportionate throughput gains.
+We emphasize that the evaluation relies on a finite heterogeneous testbed, which does not capture the full diversity of emerging accelerator architectures.
+Scaling the methodology to distributed settings or deployments that include model compression is left for future investigation.